chutrunganh/Biometric_IT4432E/README.md

 > [!NOTE]
 > Above command is designed for Arch-based Linux only, for other distros or platforms, make a slight change to meet your system.
+For example, with Debian-based, replace `sudo pacman -Syu base-devel python-pip` by `sudo apt update && sudo apt upgrade -y && sudo apt install build-essential python3-pip`

 3. **Run the application**: